 Example of Constructionist approach to portrait photography

 Environmental portraits can hold significant value in respect of the time period they’ve been captured.
-Reviling lots of information not only of subject’s current state of appearance but also his/her surrounding – providing clear and valuable characteristics for the time period the image was photographed.
+Reviling lots of information not only of the subject’s current state of appearance but also his/her surrounding – providing clear and valuable characteristics for the time period the image was photographed.

 Example of Environmental approach to portrait photography